Shijie-Xia/Fudan-VDS/README.md

 <h2>🎉 Introduction</h2>

-This is a project offered by Fudan University for fourth-year undergraduate students in the 'Intelligent System Design' course.
+This is a project provided by Fudan University for fourth-year undergraduate students in the 'Intelligent System Design' course.
 Students are required to independently design their systems using *Nvidia Jetson Nano*.
 Here, we have developed a simulated driving system where users can control the game through actions similar to real-world driving using the development board or their own hardware!

 ## 👨‍🚀 Getting Started